git-cloner/gitclone.com/mydocs/en-US/howto/howto_github.md

 # github clone acceleration

-When the developer transfers the code base on clone github via gitclone.com, gitclone.com will mirror the code base.
+When the developer transfers the repository on clone github via gitclone.com, gitclone.com will mirror the repository.
 In the future, if there is a developer clone, the data will be directly obtained from the mirror cache. github.com synchronization.

 **! ! !
 It is particularly important to note that the git timeout parameter must be set first to prevent git from reporting a 504 (timeout) on the server side when the mirror on the server side is too long**